aplested/DC-Stats/README.md

 # Projected ongoing development
 This software is under development.
 Output is not fully tested, and therefore you should exercise caution if you plan to use the results for production / publication.

 Batch processing of data is now implemented for Rantest.
-Intuitive import and export should follow.
+Intuitive import and export could be next.